Pumpkin Apple Butter

 The cycle on my machine (Zojirushi Home Bakery) took an hour and twenty minutes, during which time I sat on my ass, read Wondertime, then scared myself silly reading about the economy on the Internet.
 Huck was napping, not locked in closet or anything.

 When the bread maker chimes, remove the hot pan carefully, stir in the butter until melted, let it stand for 15 minutes, pour it into canning jars.
 Boom.
 Done.
-The recipe filled three 8 ounce jars for me and the stuff keeps in the fridge for 2 months.

 I also love the book The Bread Lover's Bread Machine Cookbook.
 It's full of great loaves and a variety of sizes.
 Daily breads, savory and sweet breads, pizza doughs, rolls, and jams.
 The Pumpkin Apple butter recipe is straight out of it.
 Okay, I added a little more butter.

-Repeat after me: "Oh, it was nothing.
+"Oh, it was nothing.
 It's just an old family recipe.
 I hope you like it."